alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 For example, if a page received 100 views from 70 active users, the result would be 1.43 views per active user.

-Higher values may indicate that users are revisiting the page multiple times within a session or across sessions.
+Higher values may indicate that users are revisiting the page — either multiple times within a single session, or returning to it across different sessions over the selected date range.
 This can reflect:

 - difficulty progressing
 - repeated backwards steps
 - users returning to reference material
 - refreshes or repeated interactions

-This exploration uses "Active users" instead of the usual "Total users" because the "Views per active user" metric is calculated using active users.
+This exploration uses "Active users" instead of "Total users" because the "Views per active user" metric is calculated using active users.
+In GA4, "Active users" counts users who had an "engaged" session (one that lasted longer than 10 seconds, included a conversion event, or included at least 2 page views).

 Interpret this metric in context.
 Compare pages against others within the same site or service rather than relying on a fixed threshold.